 CBLDF can also help by providing assistance with locating review resources, writing letters of support, and facilitating access to experts and resources.
 Call 800-99-CBLDF or email email@example.com at the first sign of a First Amendment emergency!

 3. Report the Challenge.

 Another essential step in protecting access to comics is to report challenges when they occur.
 By reporting challenges, you help the free expression community gather necessary information about what materials are at risk so better tools can be created to assist.
-To report a challenge to the Comic Book Legal Defense Fund, call us at 800-99-CBLDF or email email@example.com.
-You can also report the challenge to the Kids’ Right to Read Project, a CBLDF-sponsored program from the National Coalition Against Censorship and one of our frequent partners in the fight against censorship.
-Finally, you can report the challenge to ALA here.
+To report a challenge to the Comic Book Legal Defense Fund, call us at 800-99-CBLDF or email here.
+You can also report the challenge to the ALA here.

 Contributing Editor Maren Williams is a reference librarian who enjoys free speech and rescue dogs.